MapStory/Learning/modules/module6.md

 StoryScapes provides two special profile types to support collaboration among StoryTellers working on a common theme and StoryTellers working within the same organization.

 Additionally, StoryScapes provides mechanisms for StoryTellers to support the ongoing improvement of the StoryScapes platform.
-As an open-source and agile project, StoryScapes relies on a wide community of users, developers and sponsors to contunously grow and improve to meet user needs.
+As an open-source and agile project, StoryScapes relies on a wide community of users, developers and sponsors to continuously grow and improve to meet user needs.

 This module includes the following lessons: